 In hydroponics, we just have to dissolve the nutrients in the water.
 This is the only way to provide nutrients to plants in hydroponics as the soil is not the medium here to provide the plants with nutrients.

 We do this by adding liquid fertilizers to the water.
-One point that should be kept in mind is of maintaining the pH and electrical conductivity because the plants consume nutrients only in a particular range of pH (6 to 7).
+One point that should be kept in mind is of maintaining the pH and electrical conductivity because the hydroponic plant consume nutrients only in a particular range of pH (6 to 7).